 Azure Active Directory (in short – Azure AD) is a cloud identity provider service or Identity as a Service (IdaaS) provided by Microsoft.
 Its primary purpose is to provide authentication and authorization for applications in the cloud (SaaS apps).

 One of the key applications relying on Azure AD right now is Microsoft’s own Office 365 or Azure itself.
-In the previous blog post, you’ll find the relationship between Azure and Azure AD described in details.
+In my previous blog post, you’ll find the relationship between Azure and Azure AD described in detail.

 Who will use it?

-Azure AD key scenario is supporting business organizations with extending their identity reach to the cloud and SaaS applications.
-On top of this scenario, there are tons of enhancements and services provided like conditional access, identity protection, application publishing, access to pre-configured applications and so on.
+Azure AD’s main purpose is supporting business organizations with extending their identity reach to the cloud and SaaS applications.
+On top of this, there are tons of enhancements and services provided, such as conditional access, identity protection, application publishing, access to pre-configured applications and so on.

-Developers can develop applications and secure them with Azure AD.
-In this case, an application can be built for a single organization (single-tenant) or as a general application (multi-tenant) accessible by any organization using Azure AD.
+Developers can build applications and secure them with Azure AD.
+In this case, an application can be developed for a single organization (single-tenant) or as a general application (multi-tenant) accessible by any company using Azure AD.
 Example?
 Our time tracking application.

-In short – Azure AD is for business organizations to allow its users to work with cloud applications.
-You have your corporate users there, logging on with your domain name and dedicated to your organization.
-Users’ on-premises are being synchronized to Azure AD (read here for more details).
-You can create them in the cloud directly (we have covered it in another post).
+In short – Azure AD is meant for businesses to allow their users to work with cloud applications.
+You have your corporate users there, logging on with your domain name, and it is dedicated to your organization.

 The key scenario: you set up synchronization and SSO from your current AD and your users can log on to SaaS applications.
 Done.